PrestaShop/prestashop.github.io/news/_posts/2020-10-26-how-to-write-a-new-ui-test.md

 tags: [community, contribution, tests, automation]
 ---

 One year ago, the QA team started to develop a new test framework, based on [Puppeteer](https://github.com/puppeteer/puppeteer), [Mocha](https://mochajs.org/), and [Chai](https://www.chaijs.com/).
-You can read more about the framework in this previous article [The (new) PrestaShop Test Framework](https://build.prestashop.com/news/the-new-prestashop-test-framework/).
+You can read more about the framework in this previous article: [The (new) PrestaShop Test Framework](https://build.prestashop.com/news/the-new-prestashop-test-framework/).
 Since then, the tests coverage has been continually increasing, and we recently improved our framework by switching to [Playwright](https://playwright.dev/).

 In this article, we will explain how to create a new UI (User Interface) test for the [PrestaShop core project](https://github.com/PrestaShop/PrestaShop).